Guide

 Recruiter Corporate is $10,800 to $15,000 per seat per year with a three-seat minimum, so the floor is $32,400 to $45,000 per year before add-ons.
 It is the right tier only for in-house teams at 200+ companies, or agencies running five or more seats, that specifically need ATS integration, Talent Insights access, bulk InMail, Hiring Assistant, or full team collaboration on a shared pipeline.

 The fourth option is RPS, or even Lite for part-time sourcing, combined with a dedicated AI sourcing tool like Glozo.
 Total annual cost lands at roughly one-third of a Corporate minimum.
 Search quality is meaningfully better than LinkedIn's native Recruiter for most use cases.
-The math is in section 8.
+The math is in section 8, and the full field of options is in our guide to LinkedIn Recruiter alternatives.

 One claim worth carrying into the rest of this article.
 On pure seat cost, RPS stays cheaper than Corporate even at four to five seats.
 The switch to Corporate is a features question, not a math question.
 That is the frame.